Affiliate links on Android Authority may earn us a commission. Learn more.

 Below, we walk you through what’s going on when you get this error message.
 Importantly, we also offer several ways to fix this problem to get you streaming again.

 When you encounter the Hulu error code p-dev320, it is usually accompanied by a note explaining that the Hulu app on your streaming device can’t communicate with the Hulu service itself.

 This can happen for a few reasons, which is why it’s such an annoying issue to deal with.
 You might be having a network problem or an issue with your device software.
 It may also simply be a problem on Hulu’s end with the streaming service itself.

 Whatever the cause, the outcome on your end will be that Hulu won’t work.
 So, below are some ways to narrow down what’s wrong and fix the problem.

 Let’s start with the assumption that the issue is on your end rather than Hulu’s.
 There are a few quick tricks you can try to get back to streaming, depending on the specific issue.
 You can, admittedly, try these steps in any order.
 You may have a hunch about what’s wrong, so by all means, start there.

 It could be that Hulu error code p-dev320 is limited to the device you’re using rather than the app or your home network.

 Try booting up Hulu on a different device to see if you’re still getting the error code.
-If you’re using a smart TV, switch over to your laptop, phone or another device with Hulu installed.
+Those using a smart TV can switch over to your laptop, phone, or another device with Hulu installed.
 If you can stream without getting the error code, you’ve likely just narrowed down the problem to a single device.